josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇩🇪_an_act_against_one_is_against_us_all.md

 These reinforce each other:

-> signal instability → structural strain → reinforced instability
+> Signal → Interpretation → Behaviour → Structure → Signal

 ---